+Tax credits are available to certain taxpayers at both the state and federal levels.
+A tax credit is a tax incentive which allows qualified taxpayers to reduce their tax liability to the state.
 Tax credits are available for individuals and businesses and provide incentives to support business growth and activities in Vermont.

 Here is a list of tax credits available to individuals: